Overview

 Getting Here

-• By Car – Carlingford lies 30 minutes from Dundalk (M1) and 25 minutes from Newry (A1/N1).
+- By Car – Carlingford lies 30 minutes from Dundalk (M1) and 25 minutes from Newry (A1/N1).
 Parking is available at the town car park near King John’s Castle (≈ €2, free for hotel guests) and free street parking in Omeath for walkers.
+Spaces fill quickly in summer, so aim to arrive before midday.

-• By Train – The historic railway line is now the Greenway; the nearest active station is in Newry.
+- By Train – The historic railway line now forms the Greenway; the nearest active station is in Newry.

 Opening Hours & Admission